zhongdeliu/array-polyfill/README.md

 Source of the polyfills is located in `./src`

-For enabling the build process perform a `npm install` after the cloned this repository.
+For enabling the build process perform a `npm install` after you cloned this repository.

 Build the output file with `gulp js`